 Spinning is the production cycle necessary to turn raw materials into yarn.
 This process may yield more than one of two kinds of yarn, either carded or combed, each with its own specific characteristics.

 CARDED / WOOLEN YARN

-Carding is a process which spins the fibers so that all oriented in the same direction.
-Woolen yarns are used both in knitting and weaving and are characterised by their higher thickness, as well as their soft and "fluffy" feel.
+Carding is a process which spins the fibers so that they are all oriented in the same direction.
+Woolen yarns are used both in knitting and weaving and are characterized by their higher thickness, as well as their soft and “fluffy” feel.